ant-design/ant-design/docs/blog/github-actions-workflow.en-US.md

 ![pr-non-changelog-comment-preview](https://user-images.githubusercontent.com/32004925/231672871-32689c30-1e0a-40fc-9237-9b9b4312f15c.png)

-If the issue referenced in the PR description has the `🎱 Collaborate PR only` label, the PR will also be closed and a comment will be added to notify the user.
+If the issue referenced in the PR description has the `🎱 Collaborate PR only` label, the PR will be closed and leave a notification.

-The [verify-files-modify.yml](https://github.com/ant-design/ant-design/blob/3d627eb475/.github/workflows/verify-files-modify.yml) job will check the changes made in a PR.
+The [verify-files-modify.yml](https://github.com/ant-design/ant-design/blob/3d627eb475/.github/workflows/verify-files-modify.yml) job will check the changes.
 If the changes include specific directories (such as `./github/` and `scripts/`) or specific files (such as `CHANGELOG.md`), community contributions will be rejected.
 The PR will be automatically closed and assigned to core members.

 ### Code Style Checking